flpfar/old-apple-website-clone/README.md

 # Clone - Old Version of the Apple Website

-> This is the clone of an old version of the apple.com website, created to practice CSS backgrounds and gradients.
+> This is the clone of an old version of the apple.com website (based on [Archive](http://archive.fo/UW4oR)), created to practice CSS backgrounds and gradients.

 ![screenshot](images/screenshot.png)